 First, and this may seem obvious, but write out the main purpose of the project idea.
 If it has multiple functions, decide which features are needed versus those that would be nice but aren’t necessary at first.
-See also my previous video about common Arduino mistakes including biting off more than you can chew.
+See also my previous tutorial about common Arduino mistakes including biting off more than you can chew.
 Keep it simple at first; you can always add to it later.

 Step 2: Classify Inputs and Outputs